5roop/task8/README.md

 # Addendum 2022-03-29T08:49:30

 Lower LR + 200h data produced significantly worse results.
 To investigate only the effect of the new data, I'm running a new training with the original LR.

+# Meeting notes - Nikola 2022-03-30T13:30:30

+* Run eval on VoxPopuli dev and test (separately) (with the filtering - where raw_transcript is not NaN and it has diacritics)
+* Use Tuesday's model (25)
+* Try to not trim the audio.
+* Investigate the possibility of preloading datasets and cpickling them.